sbakiu/Vagrant-Docker-Tomcat/README.md

 ## Architecture
 ![Architecture of the tool](architecture/Architecture.jpg?raw=true "Architecture of the developed tool")

 Initially a virtual machine is create on VirtualBox, dockerHostVM.
-On top of this VM there are built three docker containers:
+On top of this VM, three docker containers are built:
 * __dataContainer__ used to store the data for the database and logs for the application
 * __mysqlContainer__ used for the MySQL installation
 * __applicationContainer__ used for hosting the application